dgodovich/personal_logseq/pages/Duke.md

 	- Varghese is not in the regeneration center but also looks cool
 	- was about to write Poss but he's moving his lab to UW (wisconsin)
 		- this also means probably no Stefano because his work in regeneration was with Poss
+			- They are continuing collaborations and Stefano has his own fish stuff
 		- Woon's friend said something about Dave sherwood also leaving to wisconsin?
 But I don't see that anywhere
+			- He is not
 	- [Nenad Bursac](https://bursaclab.pratt.duke.edu/)
 		- cardiac and skeletal muscle regeneration
 	- [Akankshi Munjal](https://www.munjallab.com/)
 		- morphogenesis in the zebrafish ear
 		- young PI! lab is only a few years old
+		- Nadia Eliora in her lab was very nice, email her if I go
 	- [Dave Sherwood](https://sites.duke.edu/sherwoodlab/)
 		- ECM and tissue remodeling
+		- Meh
 	- [Shyni Varghese](https://varghese.pratt.duke.edu/)
 		- scaffolds and tissue engineering
 		- Nope